Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a sprinkling of holy water)
 **Duration:** Concentration, up to 1 minute

 You bless up to three creatures of your choice within range.
-Whenever a target makes an attack roll or a saving throw before the spell ends, the target can roll a d4 and add the number rolled to the attack roll or saving throw.
+Whenever a target makes an attack roll or a Saving Throw before the spell ends, the target can roll a d4 and add the number rolled to the attack roll or Saving Throw.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.